 Secondly, Plato’s teachings pointed the way to the fact that there are higher transcendent standards of wisdom by which we are capable of governing ourselves.
 And even though he never succeeded in his dream of a philosopher-king, nevertheless he left a philosophical legacy for us to follow.
-Much of what we know about good government is made possible by the philosophical foundation bequeathed to us through Socrates, Plato, and Aristotle.
+Socrates, Plato, and Aristotle bequeathed us with the philosophical foundation that makes it possible for us to know about good government.
 And this is not just theory – history is rife with examples of benevolent rulers.
 The French kings Louis IX (1214-1270) and Louis XIV (1643-1714) are just two of many examples.

 In addition to this, as I stated at the beginning of this post, the human carnage caused by the replacement of virtue with the godless materialism and secularism that characterized the 20th century illustrates beyond a shadow of a doubt that Plato’s teachings were correct in their emphasis on virtue, especially as it relates to government.